uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 #### Mark a system to automatically install patches

-Automatic patch installation is implemented at the Uyuni/SUSE Manager level by automatically apply a patch whenever it is available (this action falls into the above one).
+Automatic patch installation is implemented at the Uyuni/SUSE Manager level by automatically apply a patch whenever it is available (this operation is assimilated as the previous one).

-#### Issue any power management action via Cobbler
+#### Issue any power management operation via Cobbler

-All the power management actions are scheduled via [Cobbler commands](https://cobbler.github.io/manuals/2.8.0/3/1/3_-_Systems.html).
+All the power management operations are scheduled via [Cobbler commands](https://cobbler.github.io/manuals/2.8.0/3/1/3_-_Systems.html).

 #### Perform an SP migration